The coach who looks at

 You are targeting 705+ and you are serious about getting there — not just hoping for it.

-You have been stuck in the 655–695 range despite real effort and you suspect the problem is structural, not motivational.
+You have been stuck in the 655–695 range despite real effort and suspect the problem is structural, not motivational.

 You are a working professional balancing a demanding career with GMAT preparation and you need a coach who works around your reality.